GDSCBabcockUniversity/web-track/events/2023/summer-events/README.md

     - Exploring the Power of Google Web Technologies: An exclusive event with Wycliffe Maina
     - Exploring the Power of Google Web Technologies: An exclusive event with Maye Edwin
     - Exploring the Power of Google Web Technologies: An exclusive event with Chuka Ofili
+    - Exploring the Power of Google Web Technologies: An exclusive event with Wayne Gakuo
+    - Exploring the Power of Google Web Technologies: An exclusive event with Ire Aderinokun
     - ...

   - Unleashing the Power of Google Web Technologies: